 The Greenprint is anticipated to be ready for stakeholder input and user testing in Summer 2021, with a launch planned for Fall 2021

 SCAG and TNC have assembled a Steering Committee to guide the development of the Greenprint.
 Steering Committee members are responsible for making decisions on the strategies to achieve outcomes and are focused on identifying and meeting Greenprint user needs.
 They attend monthly meetings with SCAG, TNC, and GIN to provide feedback on the Greenprint, and assist with outreach and identifying key contacts.

-Steering Committee members include representatives from Audubon California, East Yard Communities for Environmental Justice, Friends of Harbors Beaches and Parks, Nature for All, Tataviam Land Conservancy, and UCLA Institute of the Environment and Sustainability.
+Steering Committee members include representatives from Audubon California, East Yard Communities for Environmental Justice, Friends of Harbors Beaches and Parks, Nature for All, Tataviam Land Conservancy, and University of California, Los Angeles Institute of the Environment and Sustainability.

-TNC and SCAG have also assembled a Strategic Advisory Committee and Science and Methods Advisory Committee that include experts and external stakeholders from the building industry, local governments, infrastructure and natural resource agencies, conservation organizations, community organizations, landowners, parks and open space districts, scientists, and academia.
+SCAG and TNC have also assembled a Strategic Advisory Committee and Science and Methods Advisory Committee of over 70 experts and external stakeholders from the building industry, local governments, infrastructure and natural resource agencies, conservation organizations, community organizations, landowners, parks and open space districts, scientists, and academia.
 The intention is for the Committees to reflect the diversity of people, landscapes, and experiences within the SCAG region.

 The role of a Committee member is to participate actively in committee meetings and provide feedback to SCAG and the TNC team at key inflection points throughout the data gathering, development, and refinement process.
 This includes: